 - manual override for focus, exposure and white balance controls

 - RAW format recording (to allow you more control over the image once it's taken)

 - manual ISO adjustment of ISO 3200 or more.

-The two test articles share a number of elements, but the weighting for each test (basic and sophisticated) is different and it isn't possible to directly compare scores from one test to the other.
+The two test articles share a number of elements, but some tests are not common to each (basic and sophisticated) and it isn't possible to directly compare scores from one test to the other.
 However, a score of 70% or more in either test is considered a good score and anything less than 40% is a poor score.

 Before we begin testing a camera, we make an exhaustive list of its features and specifications.
 Manufacturers' specifications often leave out protruding parts or batteries, so we measure most things to try to give you information that relates to actual use.